Game Boy · Action Platformer

 Key Features

 Nine Stardroid bosses — Terra, Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto — each yield a unique planetary weapon when defeated.
 The upgradeable Mega Arm grows more powerful as stages are cleared, and Tango the robotic cat can be deployed as a rolling attack.
+Progress is saved through a password system.
 The game's original content made it feel more like a standalone Mega Man title than a spin-off.

 The Story Behind

 By 1994, the Game Boy Mega Man sub-series had been criticised for relying heavily on NES material.
 Capcom and Minakuchi Engineering responded with Mega Man V's entirely original design, which is widely regarded as the high point of the Game Boy line.
-It arrived the same year as Mega Man X2 on SNES and Mega Man 7's development was under way, demonstrating how actively Capcom was expanding the franchise across platforms.
+It arrived the same year as Mega Man X2 on SNES, demonstrating how actively Capcom was expanding the franchise across platforms.
+The Stardroids represented a genuine creative leap for a team that had spent three games translating someone else's designs.

 Tricks & Tales

 Mega Man V is the only Game Boy Mega Man title to feature an entirely original set of bosses — none of the Stardroids appeared in any prior NES game.
-The game's composer credits remain disputed to this day, with both Kouji Murata and Kinuyo Yamashita cited, while each has stated uncertainty about their own involvement.
-As the final Game Boy Mega Man title, original cartridges are increasingly sought by collectors of the complete series.
+The game's composer credits remain disputed: both Kouji Murata and Kinuyo Yamashita are cited, while each has expressed uncertainty about their own involvement, and no official record has settled the question.
+As the final Game Boy Mega Man title, original cartridges are increasingly sought by collectors completing the full five-game series.
+Like all Game Boy Mega Man titles, progress is saved via password, not a battery-backed chip.

 Collector's Guide